AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 ### Box

-The box is the set of twelve lines that surrounds the surface plot.
+A box is a set of twelve lines that surrounds the surface plot.
 You can disable it by passing `null` to the {api:anychart.charts.Surface#box}box{api} method or set the stroke color and properties.

 ```
 chart.box({color: 'lightgray', thickness: 1});